Sticktron/g0blin/README.md

 Siguza, Ian beer, windknown, Luca Todesco, Xerub; tihmstar the legend for reaching out and coming in with the clutch sandbox save and being an awesome guy; Powerful Saurik for Cydia and answering my questions and being a boss; Abraham Masri for reaching out and answering my n00b questions; PsychoTea, ARX8x, ninjaprawn, ...

-Thanks to the community and everyone who had a hand in helping to get this thing off the ground.
 I am extremely grateful for everyone whose open-source/public contributions to iOS research and tools made it possible for somebody with my unqualified skillset to be able to accomplish this dream come true :)